RyanScottLewis/at/README.md

-below, I would normally have three options for testing all possible outcomes; initialize a `User` object for each test case, initialize one `User` object and use `instance_eval` to set the instance variables individually, or create attr_accessors for each instance variable I would like to test.
+below, I would normally have three options for testing all possible outcomes; initialize a `User` object for each test case, initialize one `User` object and use `instance_eval` to set the instance variables individually, or create `attr_accessor`s for each instance variable I would like to test.
 In Rspec, I can use `assigns` to test the value of the instance variable, but I can't _get_ the value of the instance variable.